 Big Data, Prediction & Explanation

 The contemporary data deluge offers rich opportunities for sociologists to deploy old and new tools to study patterns of social life.
-We focus in particular on whether the combination of big data and statistical learning techniques help improve prediction of life outcomes.
-(Listen to a podcast about Salganik's experiment we study in class.)
+We focus in particular on whether the most recent developments in AI and Large Language Models, since the notable advent of ChatGPT, help improve prediction of life outcomes.

 Background readings